marianodato/snetool/README.md

 ## Description
 snetool provides basic functionality such as:
-  - Letting you know your local ip
+  - Letting you know your local ip.
-  - Pinging to hosts in the same network (need to run with admin privileges)
+  - Pinging to hosts in the same network (need to run with admin privileges).
-  - Scanning hosts searching for open ports
+  - Scanning hosts searching for open ports.

 ## Build and Run Instructions